-A Poor House that accommodated both White and Black residents was constructed on Shockoe Hill in the same vicinity as the 1805 cemetery.
-A new Almshouse complex was constructed on the site between 1860-1920.43
+A Poor House that accommodated both White and Black residents was completed on Shockoe Hill in 1805 but not occupied until 1806 on the land acquired by the city in 1799.
+A new Almshouse complex was constructed on the site in 1860 with later additions.
+Land south of the Poor House was used for segregated pauper burials that would later be partially incorporated within the Shockoe Hill Cemetery.